blakeohare/crayon/README.md

 Google Mailing list/forum: https://groups.google.com/forum/#!forum/crayon-lang
 Use the stackoverflow tag "crayon" for any issues.
 This tag is monitored.

-# New in 0.2.1
+# New in 2.1.0
 The following have been added since 0.2.0

+* Android project support
+* iOS project support
-* Localized compiler for Japanese and Spanish.
+* Lambdas and closures
+* JSON based build file format
+* More streamlined Crayon-Native interface (CNI) for libraries
+* Better static analysis for type-related errors
+* More libraries
+* Bug fixes
+* Performance fixes
+* New version numbering.
+The "0" major version was dropped.
+The minor "2" is now the major.
+Basically it just shifted, to allow for more frequent releases but also have continuity (you can still call the previous versions 2.0, 1.7, etc. whereas if I simply jumped to "1.0.0" it would have been confusing).

 # Setting up and Running Crayon
-If you have downloaded Crayon from the site (recommended) please read the instructions on the site (linked from download page).
+If you have downloaded Crayon from crayonlang.org/download (recommended) please read the instructions on the site (linked from download page).
 If you are compiling Crayon from source code directly (power users) run the release Python script in the Release directory to create a release package for your OS, then follow the same instructions as if you downloaded it from the site.
 If you are trying to run Crayon from the debugger, open `Compiler/CrayonWindows.sln` or `Compiler/CrayonOSX.sln`.
 Create a